Thinking of applying for the 2023 Apprentice Company?

 Here is some information you will find helpful…

-Opportunities exist in the following disciplines: acting, directing, stage management, playwriting, and education.
+Opportunities exist in the following disciplines: acting, directing, playwriting, and education.
 We are also open to specific tracks as dictated by the applicant and subject to the approval of the organization.
-We are searching for talented emerging artists and administrators.
+We are searching for talented emerging artists.
 See below for details of each discipline.

-To Apply: send the appropriate materials to and fill out the form below
+To Apply: send the appropriate materials to firstname.lastname@example.org and fill out the form below

-DIRECTING: The directing apprenticeship has three components.
-First, the directing apprentice will collaborate with the director, acting and playwriting apprentices in devising a 30-minute play based on the work of William Shakespeare for a young audience.
-The play will tour to local elementary schools and libraries and, once we are in production, be performed nightly prior to our mainstage production of King John and ROBIN HOOD has the potential to go on tour.
-Second, the directing apprentice will assist the director on A Midsummer Night’s Dream.
+The directing apprenticeship has three components.
+First, the directing apprentice will collaborate with the education director, acting and playwriting apprentices in devising KING JOHN in 30 Minutes, a 30 minute version of KING JOHN for a young audience as well as assisting the director of education on the world premiere production of ROBIN HOOD.
+Both plays will be performed nightly prior to our mainstage production of King John and ROBIN HOOD has the potential to go on tour.
+Second, the directing apprentice will assist the director on KING JOHN.
 Third, the directing apprentice will direct 1-2 one act classical plays to be performed in our Budding Bards Festival.
 Additionally, the directing apprentice will direct the new play written by the playwriting apprentice for the festival.
-Applicants should be highly collaborative with a working knowledge of Shakespeare and the ability to work with a wide range of personalities; self-motivated, hard working, able to multitask, and be reliable; available to meet with the director of Midsummer prior to May 1, either in person or via Zoom. **must be available to start Monday, May 10, 2021.
+Applicants should be highly collaborative with a working knowledge of Shakespeare and the ability to work with a wide range of personalities; self-motivated, hard working, able to multitask, and be reliable; available to meet with the director of KING JOHN prior to May 1, either in person or via zoom. **must be available to start Monday, May 9, 2022.

-EDUCATION: The Education Apprentice will perform a wide array of duties throughout the apprenticeship.
-Responsibilities include: creating and implementing the curriculum for Camp Shakespeare, a summer camp for two separate age groups; The First Folio Players (8-11 year olds) and MACBETH Jr. camp (12-17 year olds) which results in a 45-minute version of KING JOHN.
+The Education Apprentice will perform a wide array of duties throughout the apprenticeship.
+Responsibilities include: creating and implementing the curriculum for Camp Shakespeare, a summer camp for two separate age groups; Camp Shakespeare (5-7 year olds) and GLOBE PLAYERS camp (8-15 year olds) which results in a 45-minute version of KING JOHN.
 The EDUCATION APPRENTICE will be tasked with creating KING JOHN study guides; creating, implementing and running activities at the First Folio Kids Corner during the run of the production.
-Additionally, the Education Apprentice will serve as one of the Teaching Artists for our spring workshops at multiple schools throughout Fairfield and Westchester Counties.
+Additionally, the Education Apprentice will serve as one of the Teaching Artists for our spring workshops at multiple schools throughout Fairfield County.
 Applicants should be self-motivated, independent, creative and flexible thinkers, and feel confident in his/her ability to teach Shakespeare to children.
 Familiarity with Augusto Boal and his approach to teaching theater is a plus. **must be available to start Monday, May 9, 2022. *** There is a possibility that an SOS Player apprentice could double as an SOS Player apprentice.

-PLAYWRITING: The playwriting apprentice will write the script for a 30 minute play based on the work of William Shakespeare and appropriate for a young audience.
+The playwriting apprentice will write the script for a 30 minute version of KING JOHN appropriate for a young audience.
 In collaboration with the director and acting apprentices, the playwriting apprentice will devise and write the play over the course of one week.
-The language of the play will consist of colloquial English and text from many of Shakespeare’s plays, including A Midsummer Night’s Dream.
-The play will tour local schools and libraries and, once we are in production, be performed nightly prior to our mainstage production of The Tempest.
-The Playwriting Apprentice will also write a one act play for the acting apprentices to perform at the Budding Bards Festival. **must be available to start Monday, May 10, 2021.
+The language of the play will be comprised of colloquial English and text from Shakespeare’s The Tempest.
+The play will be performed nightly prior to our mainstage production of The Tempest.
+The Playwriting Apprentice will also write a one act play for the acting apprentices to perform at the Budding Bards Festival. **must be available to start Monday, May 9, 2022.

-ALL APPRENTICES: Are expected to actively participate in all master classes.
+Are expected to actively participate in all master classes.
 During load-in and tech all apprentices will be assigned jobs that they will perform throughout the run of the show.
-All apprentices are expected to participate in the Budding Bards Festival in some regard.
-Budding Bards is a 1-2 night event created completely by Apprentice Company.
-One act will be a classical one-act directed by the Directing Apprentice and One act will be a new play written by the playwriting apprentice specifically for this year’s apprentice company.
+All apprentices are expected to participate in the Budding Bards Festival.
+Budding Bards is a 1-2 night event created completely by the Apprentice Company.
 It will be performed for an invited audience of staff and friends of SOS.